CORP: Closed-Form One-shot Representation-Preserving Structured Pruning for Transformers: Abstract

 \section{Abstract}

-Vision Transformers~\cite{dosovitskiy2021imageworth16x16words} achieve strong accuracy but incur high compute and memory cost.
-Structured pruning can reduce inference cost, but most methods rely on retraining or multi-stage optimization.
-These requirements limit post-training deployment.
-We propose \textbf{CORP}, a closed-form one-shot structured pruning framework for Vision Transformers.
-CORP removes entire MLP hidden dimensions and attention substructures without labels, gradients, or fine-tuning.
-It operates under strict post-training constraints using only a small unlabeled calibration set.
+Transformers~\cite{vaswani2023attentionneed} achieve strong accuracy but incur high compute and memory cost.
+Structured pruning reduces inference cost, but most methods rely on retraining or multi-stage optimization, which limits post-training deployment.
+We propose \textbf{CORP}, a closed-form one-shot structured pruning method that removes MLP dimensions and attention substructures using only unlabeled calibration data without gradients or fine-tuning.
 CORP formulates structured pruning as a representation recovery problem.
-It models removed activations and attention logits as affine functions of retained components and derives closed-form ridge regression solutions that fold compensation into model weights.
-This minimizes expected representation error under the calibration distribution.
-Experiments on ImageNet\cite{russakovsky2015imagenetlargescalevisual} with DeiT~\cite{touvron2021trainingdataefficientimagetransformers} models show strong redundancy in MLP and attention representations.
-Without compensation, one-shot structured pruning causes severe accuracy degradation.
-With CORP, models preserve accuracy under aggressive sparsity.
-On DeiT-Huge, CORP retains 82.8\% Top-1 accuracy after pruning 50\% of both MLP and attention structures.
-CORP completes pruning in under 20 minutes on a single GPU and delivers substantial real-world efficiency gains.
+It models removed components as affine functions of retained components and derives closed-form ridge regression solutions that fold compensation into model weights.
+This minimizes a layer-local affine/logit reconstruction objective under the calibration distribution.
+Experiments on ImageNet~\cite{russakovsky2015imagenetlargescalevisual} with DeiT~\cite{touvron2021trainingdataefficientimagetransformers} reveal strong redundancy in both MLP and attention representations.
+With CORP, models retain high accuracy under aggressive sparsity.
+On DeiT-Huge, CORP achieves 83.27\% Top-1 accuracy after pruning 50\% of both MLP and attention structures.